Welcome to our brand new website! Let us know if we got it right. Take this survey after your visit.

 Plan your trip to Barrie today, and get GOing!

-Unlimited Weekend Travel to/from Barrie is Only $15
+Unlimited weekend travel to/from Barrie for only $15

 A day trip or even a whole weekend away doesn’t have to put a big dent in your wallet.
 We’re offering One-Day and Weekend Passes to help you visit friends and family, or get out and explore Barrie, in a cost-efficient way.

 - Weekend Passes are only available for purchase online.
 Buy them HERE!

 - $10 One-Day Passes are valid for unlimited travel on a Saturday, or Sunday, or Holiday.

 - $15 Weekend Passes are valid for unlimited travel all weekend - Saturday, Sunday, and any additional holiday adjacent to the weekend.

 - Use your smartphone to access your e-ticket.

 - Remember to activate your ticket 5 minutes before your trip.

 - Special flat-fare tickets, including the Weekend Pass and Weekend Day Pass for unlimited travel, are not eligible for Service Guarantee refunds.